zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 ...
 ```

-Other than specifying that this should be a two-replica [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) (of Pods), it is worth mentioning that it is _here_ we referenced the StorageClass we defined above, and we also specify a few example insecure credentials which you would _not_ want to use in a prod environment
+Other than specifying that this should be a two-replica [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/), it is worth mentioning that it is _here_ we referenced that StorageClass we defined above, and we also have specify a few dummy credentials (which are insecure and should _not_ be used in anything but a testing environment).

-Alternatively, the following section describes how to do manually what helm did for us above.
+Alternatively, the following section describes how to manually do what helm did for us above.

 ## Setup RabbitMQ manually